gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Well, you should have thought of that, shouldn't you?"
 Indy took Noxy by the shoulders, wondering yet again when her daughter had grown so tall.
-"Daffodil, listen to me. *Really* listen to me."
+"Sweetling, listen to me. *Really* listen to me."
 She combed her daughter's hair off her forehead with her fingers.
 "Half the village is already muttering about it being time for a new reeve.
 How can I ask them to behave when my own daughter won't?